Saadiyat Island: Maritime museum

 A maritime museum is a planned museum devoted to explaining the maritime ecosystem and heritage of Abu Dhabi and sea-related Emirati professions.
 The architecture of the museum reflects Emirati construction and decoration.
 The main part of the project will be an underground basin, a traditional sailboat and the boat "Zayed Memorial", which crossed the Atlantic in 2007 for humanitarian purposes.

 Features

 The Accommodation Village

 The Saadiyat Accommodation Village, opened in 2009, is a modern housing community that offers social, recreational and educational facilities for residents.

 Arts center

 The arts center consists of five theaters, an opera house and several arenas for musical concerts.
 The center also has an experimental theater, the Abu Dhabi Performing Arts Academy with 3,557 sqm of space for educational activities about art, design, music and drama.
 The center also has shops and restaurants on a surface of 28,692 sqm.

 Abrahamic Family House

 Commissioned by the Higher Committee of Human Fraternity, David Adjaye won a 2019 design competition for the Abrahamic Family House, consisting of three rectangular buildings – a church, a synagogue and a mosque – resting on a secular visitor pavilion.
-Opened in February of 2023.
+It opened in February 2023.